SilbigerLab/Mesocosm_User_Manual/Rmd_Chapters/03-system_details.rmd

 * Chiller is plumbed inline with the [filtration skid](https://github.com/SilbigerLab/Mesocosm_User_Manual/blob/master/Manuals/Filtration_Skid_Build_Package.pdf) which includes mechanical/biological filtration as well as UV sterilization (chemical filtration).
 * One main pump recirculates the water flow throughout the experimental tanks and the main holding reservoir.
 * Each tank has an immersion heater that allows tank temperatures to be set 15 degF (8.3 degC) above the main holding tank reservoir.
-  * **Note: The tank needs to be static in order to heat up to a desired temp.
-Once the temperature has been reached then it can be set to flow through mode.**
+  * **Note: The tank needs to have low flow or be static in order to heat up to a desired temp.
+Once the temperature has been reached then it can be set to normal operating flow through mode.**
 * A small sumbersible powerhead in each tank provides water circulation throughout the tank.
-* Each tank has (2) supply lines, each with (1) flow sensor, and (1) gate valve in line with (1) supply line for tidal effect.
-Each tank also has (2) drain lines with (1) flow sensor.
+* Each tank has (2) supply lines, each with (1) Neptune Systems flow sensor and (1) needle valve for incoming flow rate control, and (1) gate solenoid valve in line with (1) supply line for tidal effect.
+Each tank also has (2) drain lines with (1) flow sensor in line with (1) needle valve for outgoing flow rate control.
 Incoming and outgoing flow rates have to be manually adjusted for the tidal effect.
+* Flow metered water lines
+  * N: Main supply
+  * S: Solenoid-controlled supply
+  * D: Drain
+* Tidal effect
-  * outgoing tide: incoming flow rate to be lower than outgoing flow rate.
+  * outgoing tide: incoming flow rate (N + S) is lower than outgoing flow rate (D).
-  * incoming tide: incoming flow rate to be greater than outgoing flow rate.
+  * incoming tide: incoming flow rate (N + S) is greater than outgoing flow rate (D).
   * Note: The tank will not be completely empty during low tide events to prevent the recirculating powerhead from running dry.
-* Each tank has (1) CO2 supply line with an airstone connected to (1) solenoid valve to lower pH in tanks.
+* Each tank has (1) CO2 supply line with an airstone connected to (1) Neptune Systems solenoid valve to control and lower pH in tanks.
-* Air compressor connected to a CO2 scrubber will bubble air into the sump to bring pH to ambient or near-ambient conditions in the holding reservoir.
+* CO2 scrubber comprised of an air compressor connected to a Phosban Reactor will bubble air into the sump to bring pH to ambient or near-ambient conditions in the holding reservoir.
-* Each tank has individual LED lighting.
+* Each tank has individual LED lighting, which can be controlled for white or blue light by specific times or natural daily light cycles.
-* Tanks controlled via Neptune Systems Apex Controllers.
+* Certain tank conditions can be controlled via Neptune Systems Apex Controllers.
 Each Apex controls (4) tanks.
   * Controllable parameters are pH, temperature, tidal effect, and lighting.

 <a name="Apex_Connection_Series"></a> **Apex Connection Series**